Horné Semerovce

 Horné Semerovce (Felsőszemeréd) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1268.

 Geography

 The village lies at an altitude of 134 metres and covers an area of 10.09 km2.
 It has a population of about 625 people.

+Population

 Ethnicity

 The village is approximately 30% Slovak, and 55% Magyar.

 Facilities

 The village has a public library and a football pitch.